Caluã de Lacerda Pataca

 Picture of myself.
 I am a white male with a shaved head, dark-rimmed black glasses, and a short beard.

 Olá!
-I’m a Ph.D. student and Fulbright fellow in the Computing and Information Sciences Program at Rochester Institute of Technology (RIT).
-I am co-advised by Matt Huenerfauth and Roshan Peiris in my research, which deals with speech accessibility and captioning technology.
-I am also a member of the Center for Accessibility and Inclusion Research Lab (CAIR).
+I’m a Ph.D. graduate from the Computing and Information Sciences Program at Rochester Institute of Technology (RIT) and a former Fulbright fellow.
+My doctoral research, co-advised by Matt Huenerfauth and Roshan Peiris, focused on speech accessibility and captioning technology.
+I was also a member of the Center for Accessibility and Inclusion Research Lab (CAIR).
+My dissertation, Improving the Accessibility of Speech for Deaf and Hard-of-Hearing Individuals Through Affective Captions, is available through the RIT Digital Institutional Repository.

-Previously, I obtained a master’s degree in Computer Engineering at the University of Campinas, working with Paula Costa on speech-modulated typography.
-My thesis can be found here.
+I previously earned a master’s degree in Computer Engineering from the University of Campinas, where I worked with Paula Costa on speech-modulated typography.
+My thesis is available here.

 I am also a co-founder of Preface, a design studio from Campinas, Brazil.
 Since 2007, we have worked with clients from many sectors, with a particular focus on educational projects.
 For my work as a designer there, I have won some awards.